468601114_10163683300086729_1164656703144883693_n.jpg

 Outline drawing of a two-story house with a porch, multiple windows, and a tree to the right.

-Steeped in history.
+Steeped in local history.

-In 1820, Postmaster William Kirkwood opened a post office at Lowe’s inn and hitching post, saving locals a half-day trip to Lebanon to pick up mail.
+In 1820, Postmaster William Kirkwood opened a post office at Lowe’s family inn and hitching post, saving locals a half-day trip to Lebanon to pick up mail.